Probate Leads: Where to Find Them to Buy Probate Property

-3. Find Probate Real Estate Leads
+6 Ways to Find Probate Real Estate Leads

-Once you have access to the active probate files, you must read through the assets to see if any real estate is listed.
-If you find an opportunity within the files, you can proceed to contact the executor or administrator of the case to inquire about the real estate.
+Once you can access the active probate files, read through the assets to see if any real estate is listed.
+If you find an opportunity within the files, contact the executor or administrator of the case to inquire about the real estate.
+Another public way to get a probate list is through the newspaper.
+Because estate executors are motivated to sell the available assets, they’ll sometimes list the property for sale in the local newspapers and through social media.

 Real estate investors can also buy probate leads.
 This option is more costly, with monthly subscription fees and limited access depending on your preferred state and county.
-These online lead providers digitize and make access to probate lead information easy for realtors and investors.
-Leads are typically segregated by state and county since probate cases are filed in the county where the person lived.
-Here are a few of the top providers to purchase probate leads:
+However, these online lead providers digitize and simplify access to information about probate leads for real estate professionals.
+Leads are typically segregated by state and county since probate cases are filed in the county where the person lives.

 Providers | ||||